cybertec-postgresql/pgwatch2/ENV_VARIABLES.md

 - **PW2_CONN_POOLING** Enable re-use of metrics fetching connections. "off" means reconnect every time.
 Default: off
 - **PW2_AES_GCM_KEYPHRASE** Keyphrase for encryption/decpyption of connect string passwords.
 - **PW2_AES_GCM_KEYPHRASE_FILE** File containing a keyphrase for encryption/decpyption of connect string passwords.
+- **PW2_TESTDATA_DAYS** For how many days to generate data.
+Requires Ad-hoc params to be set also.
+- **PW2_TESTDATA_MULTIPLIER** For how many hosts to generate data.
+Requires Ad-hoc params to be set also.

 ## Web UI